Yepoleb/gogapidocs/account.rst

           "checksum": "e7c70b9b758318ed2f08b4450272296c"
         }

-.. http:get:: /user/wishlist/add/(int:game_id)
+.. http:get:: /user/wishlist/add/(int:product_id)

-    Adds a game to the wishlist and returns the new list.
+    Adds a product to the wishlist and returns the new list.

     **Example request**: